elastic/integrations/packages/mongodb/docs/README.md

 ## Configuration Notes

-When configuring the `hosts` option, MongoDB URLs should adhere to the following formats:
+When configuring the `hosts` option, MongoDB URIs must adhere to the following formats:

-- Simple: `[mongodb://][user:pass@]host[:port][?options]`
+- Simple: `mongodb://[user:pass@]host[:port][?options]`
 - Complex: `mongodb://[username:password@]host1[:port1][,...hostN[:portN]][/[defaultauthdb][?options]]`

-Examples of URLs can vary from simple to complex:
+Examples of URIs can vary from simple to complex:

-- Basic: `localhost`
+- Simple: `localhost`
 - Complex: `mongodb://myuser:mypass@localhost:40001", "otherhost:40001`

-Additional supported URL examples include:
+Additional supported URI examples include:

-- Replica set: `mongodb://localhost:27017,localhost:27022,localhost:27023`
+- Replica set: `mongodb://localhost:27017,localhost:27022,localhost:27023/?replicaSet=dbrs`
 - Direct connection: `mongodb://localhost:27017/?directConnection=true`

-When utilizing the parameter `directConnection=true` in the connection URI, all operations are executed on the specified host.
-It's important to explicitly include `directConnection=true` in the URI, as it won't be automatically added.
+When using the `directConnection=true` parameter in the connection URI, all operations are executed on the specified host.
+It's important to explicitly include `directConnection=true` in the URI as it won't be automatically added.

-Example with replica set specified:

-- `mongodb://localhost:27017,localhost:27022,localhost:27023/?replicaSet=dbrs`

-The username and password can either be included in the URL or set using the respective configuration options.
-If included in the URL, the credentials take precedence over the username and password configuration options.
+The username and password can either be included in the URI or set using the respective configuration options.
+If included in the URI, these credentials take precedence over any configured username and password configuration options.

 ## Compatibility